crcardenas/CBX1139_genome/BUSCO_phylo.md

 ln -s /home/cody/CALOSOMA_Genomes/NANOPORE/blobtools/CBX1139/busco/busco_/home/cody/CALOSOMA_Genomes/NANOPORE/data/CBX1139_flye_test/assembly.fasta/run_insecta_odb10/busco_sequences/single_copy_busco_sequences ${PWD}/GCA_CBX1139
 ```

 #### List of busco's to ignore from CBX1139; they map to contaminated reads.
-So they can just be removed from the phylogenetic analysis (since we want 100% matricies!)
+So they can just be removed from the phylogenetic analysis
 54419at50557 70122at50557 144087at50557 19754at50557 84610at50557 129072at50557 143030at50557 30467at50557 47269at50557 64673at50557 80996at50557 123703at50557 149245at50557 12466at50557 70279at50557 70721at50557 108777at50557 129103at50557 144668at50557

-So, we use the following in the CBX1139 directory
+So, we use the following command in the  CBX1139 directory
 ```
 for i in 54419at50557 70122at50557 144087at50557 19754at50557 84610at50557 129072at50557 143030at50557 30467at50557 47269at50557 64673at50557 80996at50557 123703at50557 149245at50557 12466at50557 70279at50557 70721at50557 108777at50557 129103at50557 144668at50557; do rm ${i}.fna; done
 ```